Avoid Costly SAP Mistakes: How to Decide Between SaaS and Traditional SAP Like a Pro

 Conclusion

-Deciding between traditional SAP on premise solutions versus SAP SaaS offerings isn’t merely a technical decision; it’s a strategic business decision.
-Through knowing the distinction between SAP and SaaS, assessing cost, complexity and scalability and inheriting expert advice, companies can ultimately make an informed decision while gleaning clarity into what went right for others — all leading toward productivity, growth and the corresponding avoidance of potentially costly mistakes.
+Deciding between SAP SaaS vs Traditional SAP SaaS offerings isn’t merely a technical decision; it’s a strategic business decision.
+Through knowing the distinction between SAP and SaaS, assessing cost, complexity, and scalability, and inheriting expert advice, companies can ultimately make an informed decision while gleaning clarity into what went right for others, all leading toward productivity, growth, and the corresponding avoidance of potentially costly mistakes.

 FAQs

-What are the differences between SAP and SaaS?
+What are the differences between SAP SaaS and traditional SAP?

-Traditionally SAP is associated with highly customized on-premise ERP systems and SaaS is cloud-based ERP implemented faster, pay-as-you-go style of consumption model for the market.
+Traditionally, SAP is associated with highly customized on-premise ERP systems, and SaaS is a cloud-based ERP implemented faster, with a pay-as-you-go style of consumption model for the market.

-That depends on how complex and scalable your business is, how you need to integrate your system with other internal systems, what it will cost and so forth.
-SaaS is often attractive for rapid application deployment and minimal maintenance, traditional SAP for maximum customization and control.
+That depends on how complex and scalable your business is, how you need to integrate your system with other internal systems, what it will cost, and so forth.
+SaaS is often attractive for rapid application deployment and minimal maintenance, while traditional SAP is for maximum customization and control.

 Will SAP SaaS work with an existing SAP system?

-What is expected cost saving with SAP SaaS?
+What is the expected cost saving with SAP SaaS?

 What happens if I pick the wrong SAP Service?